sergei202/okcoders-backend-2016/00-preparation/00-02-mac-setup.md

 ## Install Homebrew

+**Install Homebrew**:

+	/usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"

-Install Homebrew: Follow the instructions at [http://brew.sh/](http://brew.sh/).
+ Follow the instructions at [http://brew.sh/](http://brew.sh/).
 Scroll to the bottom of the page and paste the text that appears in your Terminal.
 Press return to execute the command.
 Text activity should indicate that Homebrew is being downloaded and installed.
 Follow any instructions that appear.

-Update Hombrew: At the terminal, type the following command and press return:
+**Update Hombrew**: At the terminal, type the following command and press return:

 	 brew update

 ## Install Node and Friends

-Install Node.js: At the Terminal, type the following command and press return:
+**Install NodeJS**: At the Terminal, type the following command and press return:

 	brew install node

-Install Express: At the Terminal, type the following two commands and press return after each one:
+**Install Express**: At the Terminal, type the following two commands and press return after each one:

 	npm install -g express-generator

+## Install MongoDB

+**Install MongoDB**: At the Terminal, type the following command and press return:

+	brew install mongodb

+**Install RoboMongo**:  RoboMongo is an excellment open-source GUI for MongoDB.
+Download it here: [robomongo.org](https://robomongo.org/download)

-## Set Up Heroku
+## Set Up Heroku (optional)

 Sign up for a free account at Heroku: [https://www.heroku.com/](https://www.heroku.com/)